hashicorp/terraform-website/content/source/docs/enterprise/upgrade/index.html.md

 - **Read** access to any legacy environments that the configuration needs to read state from.
 - **Write** access to the new workspace where the configuration will run.

-If you use this workaround during your migration process, you must do two additional steps after you've migrated all of your legacy environments:
+If you use this workaround during your migration process, you must do two additional steps after migrating all of your legacy environments:

 1. Edit this workspace's configuration so it reads state data from the new workspaces that replaced your legacy environments.
 2. At the same time, delete `ATLAS_TOKEN` from this workspace's variables.

 Make a note of any workspaces that access remote state as you migrate them, and update them soon after you finish migrating.
 Leaving a value for `ATLAS_TOKEN` over the long term can make your workspaces unnecessarily fragile.

-## 5. Disable VCS Integration in the Legacy Environment

-Before committing and pushing the backend change to VCS, the legacy environment webhook must be disabled to prevent the configuration from running in both the legacy environment and the new workspace.

-In legacy TFE, go to the Environment settings page and go to “Integrations”.
-In the “Version Control Integration” section click “Unlink”.

-This will prevent the environment from performing a run on future commits.

-## 6. Commit Backend Configuration Changes and Verify

-Commit and push the changes to VCS.
-The following changes should occur.

-- The legacy environment will **not** trigger a new run because it was disabled in the previous step.
-- The new workspace will trigger a new run (plan & apply).

-    ~> **Note:** If you locked the workspace while performing the migration, unlock it to enable runs.
-- The plan logs should show **no changes**.

-These changes verify the workspace was migrated successfully.
+### Step 3.e: Unlock Workspace and Queue Plan

+Upon creation, the migrated workspace is locked to prevent runs.
+Unlock it after verifying the settings and variables, and queue a plan.

+If everything matches the legacy environment, **the plan should complete with no changes** (or the expected changes if the VCS repository has new commits).
+If the plan would result in changes, inspect it carefully to find what has changed and update variables or settings if necessary.

+At this point, your new workspace is ready for normal operation.

-## 7. Delete Legacy Environment
+### Step 3.f: Delete Legacy Environment (Optional)

-Once the new workspace configuration is verified, you can delete the legacy environment.
+At this point, the legacy environment is locked and will perform no more runs unless someone in your organization unlocks it.

+If you have no more need for the legacy environment, you can now delete it. **Do not delete it yet** if any of the following are true:

-The only exception is if other configurations use remote state data from the legacy environment with a `terraform_remote_state` data source.
-In that case, leave the legacy environment locked to prevent runs, then delete it after updating the affected configurations to use the new workspace's state data.
+- A workspace (or un-migrated legacy environment) is using the environment's state data with a `terraform_remote_state` data source.

+    If the environment's state is in use, leave the legacy environment locked to prevent runs, then delete it after updating the affected configurations to use the new workspace's state data.
+- You need to preserve state history or run event history.
+(Workspace migration imports the most recent Terraform state, but does not import history.)

+    If you need to preserve historical data from your legacy environments for regulatory reasons, please contact Hashicorp support for assistance and do not delete your legacy environments after migrating.